 Good old vitamin C was demonstrated in one study to boost glutathione more effectively than silymarin.
 Vitamin C can also clear cortisol from your bloodstream and accelerate the healing of your old acne.
 Glutathione is a sulphurous compound, and eating sulphurous foods like garlic (terrific for acne in other ways) or onions or even plain old broccoli can provide the building blocks.

 The key point is this – milk thistle does increase your glutathione supplies and it does clear acne, but numerous other foods do the same.

-Furthermore, milk thistle is one of the poorest options available because side effects are common.
+Furthermore, milk thistle also has a risk of side effects, which are quite hard to predict.
 They include uncomfortable ones like nausea, bloating and abdominal pain.
 Loss of appetite is also frequent.

 One especially common report is insomnia.
 One guy said that he “used to be able to sleep 8 hours a night easily; now I wake up after four hours and can’t get back to sleep”.
 Insomnia is not a good condition for acne at all because sleep deprivation can worsen insulin resistance.
 He also noticed hair loss, and later he filed an update and said “my hair loss has accelerated at a crazy rate”.

 Contrary to what some websites are saying, milk thistle does not give you breast cancer.
 Milk thistle contains natural estrogens as potent at activating estrogen receptors as the dreaded soy isoflavones.
 However, these are counteracted by milk thistle’s beneficial effect on your hormone metabolization; this study found that milk thistle led to increased clearance of estrogen overall.